dellermann/i18n-asset-pipeline/README.md

 * All other lines are treated as messsage codes which are translated to the required language.
 * Comments after import statements and message codes are not allowed.
+* Regex can be used.
+For example `client\.` will import all the keys starting with client like client.sample .
+  The key will be transformed into sample in the JS file.
+  To be able to specifix suffix, the first group in the regex will be used as the final key in the js file Example : (.*)\.suffix will transform toto.suffix = Test into toto = Test in the js file

 Each i18n file may contain asset-pipeline `require` statements to load other assets such as JavaScript files.  **ATTENTION!** Don't use `require` to load other i18n files because they will not be processed correctly.
 Use the `@import` declaration instead.

+*

 ## Typical file structure